vanandrew/warpkit/README.md

-# warp-kit
+# warpkit
 A python library for neuroimaging transforms

+It includes our implementation of the Multi-Echo DIstortion Correction (MEDIC) algorithm.

 ## Installation
 To install, clone this repo and run the following in the repo directory:
 ```
 pip install ./ -v
 ```
 > :warning: You need Julia pre-installed on your system.
+The installer will raise an error if it is not found.

-## ME-SDC Usage
+## MEDIC Usage

 There is currently only a python interface:
 ```python